 A gallery wall – i hear?
 Just one of the many reasons to get some portraits of you and your family.
 Or perhaps you are looking for professional head shots for your business.
 Portrait photography is wonderful in that you can get really close-up to your subject and capture their true essence.
 Thats not to say you cant with any other photography subject, but portrait photographer really does have a wonder to it!

 So you’ve decided you need a portrait photographer, but who to choose?
 If you live in a built-up area, chances are, there are going to be many portrait photographers local to you vying for your attention!
-Hey, lets not beat around the bush here, I’m one of them, and I’m a Plymouth based Portrait Photographer.
+Hey, lets not beat around the bush here, I’m one of them, and I’m a Plymouth Family Photographer.

 Here im going to share with you some tips in how to choose a photographer that is right for you.

 1. Find a photographer whose style you love.

 This may be the obvious tip of the bunch, but more than anything you want to be pretty certain the final images you receive will blow you away!
 If you don’t think they can do that, it’s time to keep on searching, as you will only be disappointed.